 1. Add video metadata

 Metadata is information that describes aspects of your video.
 Literally speaking it is ‘information about information’.
 One function of metadata is describing the content of the video.
 This textual description makes the video ‘readable’ for search engines.
 Metadata allows a search engine to index your video, which makes it easier for people to find it.
 Video roughly allows two types of metadata: ‘source metadata’ and ‘added metadata’.

 This is the technical information about your video, such as file type, camera settings and time of recording.
 Your camera and editing software automatically adds this information to the video file.

-This data you add to the video file yourself in your video content management system and is particularly important for video SEO, as it contains the video subject.
+This data you add to the video file yourself in your video content management system and is particularly important, as it contains the video subject.
 Search engines use metadata for extra keywords.
 Therefore, carefully consider what keywords you use.

-Tip: with the Keyword Planner in AdWords you can search for topics and check relevant search terms.
+Tip: with Google Keyword Planner you can search for topics and check relevant search terms.

 - Search engines can have a hard time 'reading' a video file.
-Therefore, they depend on the textual description that is added to the video file.
+Therefore, they depend on the textual description that's added.
 This description is not necessarily used to index your video, but it does show up in search results.
 Make it a catchy description that contains the most important keywords.
-It works best to place them at the beginning of the description.
+It works best to place these keywords at the beginning of the description.

 - They may not seem important, but they do help search engines decide what your video is about.
 Use your most significant keywords as tags.

 - Put the essential keywords at the front of the title.
 For example: "Video SEO: tips and tricks" works better than "Learn the best tips for video SEO".